Formalizing Statistical Causality via Modal Logic: Proof for the Soundness of

 The causal predicates and interventions satisfy the following axioms, which are later used in \conference{\App{sec:appendix:StaCL:reasoning}} \arxiv{\App{sec:appendix:StaCL:reasoning}} to prove the soundness of Pearl's do-calculus rules (Proposition~\ref{prop:do-calculus}).
-We prove the validity of these axioms as follows.
+We prove the validity of these axioms and an additional property \axDsepLNC{} as follows.

-\begin{restatable}[Relationships between $\dsep$ and $\intvE{\cdot}$]{prop}{PropDsepIntv} Let $\bmx,\bmy\in\cvar^+$ and $\bmz,\bmz'\in\cvar^*$ be disjoint, and $\bmc\in\Const^+$. \begin{enumerate} \item \axDsepENA{}~ ~ $\models (\intvE{\subst{\bmc}{\bmz}} \dsep(\bmx, \bmy, \bmz)) \rightarrow \dsep(\bmx, \bmy, \bmz)$. \item \axDsepENB{}~ ~ $\models \dsep(\bmx, \bmy, \bmz) \rightarrow \intvE{\subst{\bmc}{\bmx}} \dsep(\bmx, \bmy, \bmz)$. \item \axDsepLNA{}~ ~ $\models (\intvL{\subst{\bmc}{\bmz}} \dsep(\bmx, \bmy, \bmz)) \rightarrow \dsep(\bmx, \bmy, \bmz)$. \item \axDsepLNB{}~ ~ $\models \dsep(\bmx, \bmy, \bmz) \rightarrow \intvL{\subst{\bmc}{\bmx}} \dsep(\bmx, \bmy, \bmz)$. \item \axDsepLNC{}~ ~ $\models \dsep(\bmx, \bmy, \bmz\cup\bmz') \rightarrow \intvL{\subst{\bmc}{\bmz}} \dsep(\bmx, \bmy, \bmz')$. \end{enumerate} \end{restatable}
+\begin{restatable}[Relationships between $\dsep$ and $\intvE{\cdot}$]{prop}{PropDsepIntv} Let $\bmx,\bmy\in\cvar^+$ and $\bmz,\bmz'\in\cvar^*$ be disjoint, and $\bmc\in\dConst^+$. \begin{enumerate} \item \axDsepENA{}~ ~ $\models (\intvE{\subst{\bmc}{\bmz}} \dsep(\bmx, \bmy, \bmz)) \rightarrow \dsep(\bmx, \bmy, \bmz)$. \item \axDsepENB{}~ ~ $\models \dsep(\bmx, \bmy, \bmz) \rightarrow \intvE{\subst{\bmc}{\bmx}} \dsep(\bmx, \bmy, \bmz)$. \item \axDsepLNA{}~ ~ $\models (\intvL{\subst{\bmc}{\bmz}} \dsep(\bmx, \bmy, \bmz)) \rightarrow \dsep(\bmx, \bmy, \bmz)$. \item \axDsepLNB{}~ ~ $\models \dsep(\bmx, \bmy, \bmz) \rightarrow \intvL{\subst{\bmc}{\bmx}} \dsep(\bmx, \bmy, \bmz)$. \item \axDsepLNC{}~ ~ $\models \dsep(\bmx, \bmy, \bmz\cup\bmz') \rightarrow \intvL{\subst{\bmc}{\bmz}} \dsep(\bmx, \bmy, \bmz')$. \end{enumerate} \end{restatable}

 \begin{proof} Let $w$ be a world such that $\bmx,\bmy \in\var(w)^+$ and $\bmz,\bmz'\in\var(w)^*$.
-Recall that a data generator corresponds to a causal diagram that is defined as a directed acyclic graph (DAG) in \Sec{sub:causal-diagrams}.
+Recall that a data generator corresponds to a causal diagram that is defined as a directed acyclic graph (DAG) in \Sec{sec:model}.
 Let $G$ be the causal diagram corresponding to the data generator $\datagen{w}$ in the world $w$.

 Then the causal diagram $G\intvE{\subst{\bmc}{\bmx}}$ corresponding to $\datagen{w\intvE{\subst{\bmc}{\bmx}}}$ is obtained by removing all arrows pointing to $\bmx$ in $G$.
-Similarly, the causal diagram $G\intvL{\subst{\bmc}{\bmx}}$ corresponding to $\datagen{w\intvL{\subst{\bmc}{\bmx}}}$ is obtained by removing all arrows emerging from $\bmx$ in $G$.
+Similarly, the causal diagram $G\intvL{\subst{\bmc}{\bmx}}$ corresponding to $\datagen{w\intvL{\subst{\bmc}{\bmx}}}$ is obtained by removing all arrows emerging from $\bmx$ in~$G$.

 \begin{enumerate} \item Assume that $w \models \intvE{\subst{\bmc}{\bmz}} \dsep(\bmx, \bmy, \bmz)$.
 Then $w \intvE{\subst{\bmc}{\bmz}} \models \dsep(\bmx, \bmy, \bmz)$.
 Let $p$ be an undirected path between $\bmx$ and $\bmy$ in $G\intvE{\subst{\bmc}{\bmx}}$.
 Since $\bmx$ and $\bmy$ are $d$-separated by $\bmz$ in the diagram $G \intvE{\subst{\bmc}{\bmz}}$, we have: \begin{enumerate} {(\alph{enumi})} \item there is no path $p$ in $G \intvE{\subst{\bmc}{\bmz}}$ that has a chain $v' \garrow v \garrow v''$ s.t. $v\in\bmz$; \item there is no path $p$ in $G \intvE{\subst{\bmc}{\bmz}}$ that has a fork $v' \leftgarrow v \garrow v''$ s.t. $v\in\bmz$; \item if $G \intvE{\subst{\bmc}{\bmz}}$ has a path with a collider $v' \garrow v \leftgarrow v''$, then $v\not\in\Anca(\bmz)$. \end{enumerate} By (a), if $G$ has an undirected path with a chain $v' \garrow v \garrow v''$, then $v\in\bmz$, because $v\not\in\bmz$ contradicts (a).